-I am a game scholar, cultural critic, and PhD fellow at the University of Oslo.
+I am a game scholar and PhD fellow in cultural studies at the University of Oslo.
 This site features all my latest projects.
-Contact me at firstname.lastname@example.org
+Feel free to get in touch at lauraodbeke[ad]gmail.com

-At the University of Oslo I am the principal investigator of the collaboratory ‘Playing with Deep Time.’ which brings together people interested in the exploration of deep time using playful storytelling practices like Nordic LARP and other forms of role-play.
+At the University of Oslo I was the principal investigator of the collaboratory ‘Playing with Deep Time’ which brought together people interested in the exploration of deep time using playful storytelling practices like Nordic LARP and other forms of role-play.
 As part of this project I developed a deep time themed hypertext, as well as a LARP, which was nominated for an IndieCade live action award in 2022.
 You can find the published LARP booklet available for free on my itch account: https://lodbeke.itch.io/long-story-a-deep-time-larp

 On the side, I co-organize a monthly online environmental humanities reading group that I founded called un-earthed.
 You can find us at http://www.un-earthed.group.
 Check the event descriptions for a record of our discussion.
 In the past (2019-2020) I collected a record of the group’s meetings on my blog: https://environmentalhumanitiesreadinggroup.blogspot.com/